RPTST/RPI_SRV-SETUP/README.md

     psk="your_wifi_password"
     }

+## Headless Wi-Fi / Ethernet (post 20.04)
+Find the file named “network-config” and open it in a text editor.
+On Windows, you can right-click -> “open with” and select any text editor you want.

+`network-config`

+    version: 2
+    ethernets:
+       eth0:
+          dhcp4: true
+	  optional: true
+    wifis:
+      wlan0:
+        dhcp4: true
+	optional: true
+	access-points:
+	  "YOUR_WIFI_NAME":
+	    password: "YOUR_WIFI_PASSWORD"

+A few things to pay attention to:

+1. Make sure the indentation is exactly 2 spaces.
+No tab, no 4 spaces.
+2. Replace YOUR_WIFI_NAME with your actual Wi-Fi name.
+Keep the quotes “”.
+3. Replace YOUR_WIFI_PASSWORD with the password for the Wi-Fi.
+Keep the quotes “”.

+# Setting up ssh (per 20.04)
+In the /boot partition we need to create create an empty text file called ssh:

+`touch ssh`

+# Setting up ssh (post 20.04)
+For ssh, you should not need to do anything.

-Now remove the SD card and put it into your raspberry pi and power it on.
+* Now remove the SD card and put it into your raspberry pi and power it on.
 This will take anywhere from 3 to 5 minutes.

 # Setting up Ubuntu remotely